 Discover is a huge company that offers a range of financial products.
 Customer complaints tend to focus on its other products, such as its credit cards or mortgages, rather than its student loans.

-On TrustPilot, Discover has a 1.8 out of five TrustScore.
-Although Discover is accredited by the Better Business Bureau (BBB) with an A+ rating, it has a 1.16 out five rating based on a limited number of customer reviews.
+On TrustPilot, Discover has a 1.7 out of five TrustScore, based on about 220 reviews.
+Although Discover is accredited by the Better Business Bureau (BBB) with an A+ rating, it has a 1.13 out five rating based on a limited number of customer reviews.

 Like other student loan lenders, Discover has not been rated by third-party organizations for its customer service.